cwolock/stack_supplementary/README.md

 * `squash`: Available on CRAN.
 * `SuperLearner`: Available on CRAN.
 * `survival`: Available on CRAN.
 * `survML`: Available on CRAN.
 * `survSuperLearner`: Available on Github at https://github.com/tedwestling/survSuperLearner.
 * `tidyverse`: Available on CRAN.
+* `xtable`: Available on CRAN.

-Note that `survSuperLearner` and `LTRCforests` are only used a comparator methods in the simulation studies.
+Note that `survSuperLearner` and `LTRCforests` are only used as comparator methods in the simulation studies.
 If you have difficulty installing them, you can simply leave those methods out.

 ### Simulations